OpenSimulationInterface/osi-sensor-model-packaging/README.md

     specified as part of the top-level `osmp:osmp` annotation, and will default to this value if left unspecified.

+    It is an error if the mime-type specified in the annotations for one notional binary variable (i.e. with identical name attribute) differ, or if there is not exactly one variable of each role for the same name.

     This currently optional annotation is the basis for supporting more kinds of binary variables in OSMP, should the need arise.